weavedigitalstudio/fcrm-seopress/README.md

 5. Create a new ZIP file from the renamed folder
 6. In your WordPress admin panel, go to Plugins → Add New → Upload Plugin
 7. Upload your new ZIP file and activate the plugin
-8. Plugin should then auto-update moving forward if there are any changes.

 **Note**: The folder renaming step is necessary for WordPress to properly handle plugin updates and functionality.